 But we are committed - and determined - to seek solutions that work for fish and people while also meeting the needs of the industries and communities that are dependent on the dams.
-Science may not be the determining factor for every decision we make.
-But a sound foundation in the facts and good-faith efforts to find common ground with our neighbors should be where we start.

 We have taken a deep dive into the science and data and come out with a clear conclusion: If the four lower Snake River dams are not removed, Snake River wild salmon and steelhead may soon become extinct.